I went to Muker School. I was born in 1939, so in those days I would’ve started in January 1945 when I was 5 wouldn’t I, yeah.

 I enjoyed being the bus driver, well I did it 23 years, half me working life.
 I had half me working life driving wagons, and half me working life driving buses.
 I preferred the buses I think.
 Cause with the wagons you had to get animals onto em, or carrying stuff onto em, whereas with the bus they walk on by themselves (laughs).

 I think what you can experience living in the country is the freedom, for one thing.
 I mean in towns they can’t let kids go out on their own, can they?
-You see these people coming on holiday with families, into the cottages, and you can see the look on the faces as the kids come out the door and go running round the village, it’s unbelievable, that they have so much freedom.
+You see these people coming on holiday with families, into the cottages, and you can see the look on the faces of the kids as they come out the door and go running round the village, it’s unbelievable, that they have so much freedom.
 And I think it’s great.
 You give them confidence for one thing, and they realise that there isn't something around every corner that they have to be wary of.

 We learnt to swim down in the river there.
 And summer we’d be down there every night, after school.
 I taught meself to swim just by jumping in the water and surviving (laughs).
 And playing games, I mean, we had no street lights in the village.
 So in wintertime it was pitch black.
 Yer had no problems cause yer knew where every stone was, every step was, and we used to play games on the nights round the village.
 Like hide and seek, this sorta thing.
 In the dark.
 But it was no problem.
 That was part of life.